3dprintpt/K1_organized_firmware/README.md

 # K1 firmware files
 Better organized firmware for the Creality K1 printer

+Latest release for version 1.3.2.1.
+Follow the instructions on Releases page.

 **######## FOR EXPLOITED/ROOTED MACHINES ONLY ########**

 This is a different and more clear organization of the config files.